3/12/2007

 I would gladly pass on any contacts to you that I may receive.
 With your permission, I can place your email address on my web site for direct contact if you wish.
 Please let me know.

-Let your sister find comfort, challenge and strength in you.
-Show your mother compassion and listen when she too needs an ear.
-Do incredible things by doing the little things well.
-I wish you and your family the very best.
+your mother compassion and listen when she too needs an ear.
+Do incredible things by doing

 Mark